Trip at Knight: Packaging and promotion

 Trippie Redd released the lead single for the album, "Miss the Rage", a collaboration with American rapper Playboi Carti, on May 7, 2021.
 This was followed by the second single "Holy Smokes", featuring American rapper Lil Uzi Vert on July 16, 2021.
 "Captain Crunch" featuring Sada Baby, Babyface Ray, and Icewear Vezzo, "MP5" featuring SoFaygo", and "Matt Hardy 999" featuring Juice Wrld were all listed as singles with the Trip at Knight cover on streaming services, with two receiving music videos.
 Trip at Knights album cover was designed by artist Stephen Gibb – who also designed the cover of Life's a Trip (2018) – in a 'bubblegum surrealist' style.
 It depicts Trippie Redd "at the end of a lollipop with bright sunny skies and gummy bears on one side while UFOs approach a headless knight removing his skull after a fire breathing dragon had removed his helmet prior".
 Gibb stated of the design: "I fashioned Trippie as a product to be consumed, which every popular recording artist is essentially packaged to be."
-The album cover was included in Heaviest of Art’s list of the top 30 album covers of 2021.
+The album cover was included in Heaviest of Arts list of the top 30 album covers of 2021.
 Gibb also designed the cover artwork for the single "Holy Smokes".

 Redd also curated an art exhibit at The Gallery in Los Angeles in support of the album.
-The event, hosted by SoundCloud, was a visual timeline for Trippie’s rise to international fame.
+The event, hosted by SoundCloud, was a visual timeline for Trippie's rise to international fame.
 Attendees had the opportunity to receive limited edition Trip At Knight tour merchandise and signed album copies.
 Celebrities in attendance included Wiz Khalifa, Iann Dior and Chris King.

 Tour

-Trippie Redd embarked on a tour – named the ‘Tripp at Knight’ tour – in support of the album on 25 August, just 5 days after its release.
+Trippie Redd embarked on a tour – named the 'Tripp at Knight' tour – in support of the album on 25 August, just 5 days after its release.
 Tickets had been available since June 18.
 The tour was produced by Live Nation Entertainment and presented by Rolling Loud.
 The tour consisted of 25 performances in locations including Baltimore, Brooklyn, Miami, Portland and Houston.
 The tour began in Minneapolis and ended in Los Angeles in October.
 Guests included Iann Dior and SoFaygo.
 The tours reportedly had "high energy mosh pits".
 On September 7, Trippie Redd's tour bus was shot at following the concert in Baltimore, Maryland.